Pratyangira: Legends

-There are many Hindu texts that state different legends of Narasimhi.
+There are many Hindu texts that narrate the different legends of Narasimhi.

-In a tale of the Devi Mahatmyam, Narasimhi was one of the Saptamatrika, or one of the seven mother goddesses who assembled to defeat the forces of the asuras Sumbha and Nisumbha, who had overrun Svarga (heaven).
+In a tale in the Devi Mahatmyam, Prathyangira was one of the Saptamatrikas, or one of the seven mother goddesses who were forms of the goddess Mahadevi.
+They had assembled to defeat the asuras Shumbha and Nishumbha, who had overrun Svarga (heaven).

 According to many Puranas, at the end of the Krita Yuga, a glittering spark appeared from the universe and transformed into a wicked demon named Vipulasura.
 Vipulasura disturbed a group of eight sages who were performing rituals of Ashta Lakshmi.
-This angered the goddess who transformed a holy lotus flower into a kavacha or a strong shield.
+This angered the goddess Lakshmi who transformed a holy lotus flower into a kavacha or a strong shield.
 It is also mentioned that the lotus that was transformed had 562 petals in it.
 The shield provided a great protection to the eight sages, allowing them to perform the holy rituals without any disturbance.
-Following this, the Devi took the form of Narasimhi and defeated the demon Vipulasura.
+Following this, Laxmi took the form of Narasimhi and defeated and killed the demon Vipulasura.

-According to the Markandeya Purana and Shiva Purana, in the beginning of the Treta Yuga, Narasimha, the fourth among the ten avatars of Vishnu, killed the unruly asura king Hiranyakashipu by ripping his body to shreds.
-Narasimha grew furious and unstoppable due to the evil contained in Hiranyakashipu's body.
-While the original story ended with Prahlada pacifying him and convincing him to return to Vaikuntha, in the Shaiva tradition, Shiva assumed the form of Sharabha, a bird-man hybrid.
-Sharabha tried to carry Narasimha in his talons, but Narasimha in turn assumed the form of Gandabherunda and engulfed Sharbha.
-Upon the prayers of Shiva, Mahadevi took the form of Pratyangira and emerged out of the head of Sharbha, pacifying Narasimha and taking her place as his consort, Narasimhi.
+According to the Markandeya Purana and Shiva Purana, in the beginning of the Treta Yuga, Narasimha, the fourth among the ten avataras of Vishnu, killed the unruly asura king Hiranyakashipu by disembowelling him.
+Narasimha grew furious and unstoppable due to the evil energies contained in Hiranyakashipu's body that entered into him.
+The story ends with Prahladapacifying Narasimha and he returns to Vaikuntha after assuming his true form as Vishnu.
+In the Shaiva tradition, Shiva assumed the form of Sharabha, a bird-lion hybrid form with two wings of Shakti in the form of Shulini Devi and Pratyangira Devi to calm down Narasimha.
+Seeing this, Narasimha created Gandaberunda, a powerful two-headed bird, to fight Sharabha.
+Seeing that the fight between Sharabha and Gandaberunda was terrorizing the world, Pratyangira in her ugra form was released from the third eye of Sharabha.
+Pratyangira managed to pacify Narasimha so he could resume his Satvik form, and thus Dharma in the world was restored.

-In another version, it is mentioned that in ancient times, when two Rishis, Prathiyangira and Angiras were meditating, they re-discovered a Goddess through a Moola Mantra who was nameless.
-Later, she prized the rishis by naming herself after them, henceforth called Pratyangira Devi.